medelae/AquariumVisualizer/README.md

  - Sound Effects: Aquarium BGM credit to Calming Tones on Youtube: https://www.youtube.com/watch?v=_J_C7SESXhs (file not included)

 *Future To-Do*
 - I want to make this into an actual screensaver!
 Probably in an object-oriented language.
-I ran into some limitations with Ren'Py that I wasn't expecting.
+I ran into some limitations with Ren'Py.
 - Might add in some customization options, e.g. changing the background to a swimming pool.

 ![image](https://user-images.githubusercontent.com/80881875/113245316-b1b99500-9284-11eb-99b4-ae55a469a162.png)
-(This looks pretty ridiculous, haha.)
+(This looks pretty ridiculous, admittedly, haha.)

 *Credits and Disclaimers*